MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/e-invoicing-isv-connector.md

 The rest of the action's parameters can be left empty.

 - **Waiting for response from Edicom** - waits for the response from Edicom.
 No specific paramters need to be additionally configured.
+- **Process response** - ????????????????.

 A new data channel type **Get status from Edicom** is implemented for feature setups of **Export channel and processing pipeline** type.
 You need to configure the Export channel's parameters described in the table below.
-All remaining parameters can be left unchanged with their default values provided by Microsoft in the related globalization feature.

  **Parameter**       | **Description**     |
 |---------------------|------------------|